 Pre-Columbian peoples

-Many pre-Columbian peoples occupied the lands of present-day Argentina before the arrival of the Europeans.
-In the north of the country, especially in the provinces of Salta and Tucumán, the Diaguitas were farmers whose sophisticated civilization had reached a high level of development.
-Incorporated into the Inca Empire, they made funerary urns or vases and organized themselves in villages of distinct ethnic groups that shared the Cacan language.
-Among the other ethnic groups of the North, we can also mention the Comechingones, inhabitants of the caves of the region of Cordoba, who had the particularity of wearing a beard (rare among indigenous peoples) and the Humahuacas.
-The latter formed a large confederation of farmers and also excelled in pottery and weaving.
-The Apatamas lived on the Altiplano of Jujuy and traded with the Atacamas of present-day Bolivia.
-The Guaraníes were divided into several groups: guaraníes of the islands or Chandules (on the islands of the Río Paraná delta), Guaraníes del Carcarañá (province of Santa Fe), Guaraníes of Santa Ana (north of present-day Corrientes), Cáingang or Cainguás (in the interior of the province of Misiones, towards Corrientes and Entre Ríos, and even as far as Uruguay towards Concordia), and the Chiriguans (Chaco towards Salta and present-day Bolivia).
+Numerous pre-Columbian peoples occupied the lands of present-day Argentina before the arrival of Europeans.
+In the north of the country, particularly in the provinces of Salta and Tucumán, the Diaguitas were farmers whose sophisticated civilization had reached a high level of development.
+Incorporated into the Inca Empire, they made funerary urns and vases, and organized themselves into separate ethnic villages that shared the cacán language.
+Other northern ethnic groups include the Comechingones, cave dwellers in the Córdoba region, who wore beards (a rarity among indigenous peoples), and the Humahuacas.
+The latter were a large confederation of farmers who also excelled in pottery and weaving.
+The Apatamas lived on the Jujuy Altiplano and traded with the Atacamas of present-day Bolivia.
+The Guaranis were divided into several groups: the Guaranis of the islands or Chandules (on the islands of the Río Paraná delta), the Guaranis del Carcarañá (province of Santa Fe), the Guaranis of Santa Ana (north of present-day Corrientes), the Cáingang or Cainguás (inside the province of Misiones, towards Corrientes and Entre Ríos, and even as far as Uruguay towards Concordia), and the Chiriguans (Chaco towards Salta and present-day Bolivia).

 The Tehuelche and the Mapuche: warrior peoples

-These very different tribes shared the southern part of Patagonia before the Conquest of the Desert.
-Originally, the Mapuche occupied the Chilean part of the Andes, but as early as the 18th century the assaults of the Spanish colonists forced them to migrate to Argentina.
-They mixed with the Tehuelche and even imposed their customs and language on them.
-Of more modest stature, the Mapuche had a more complex society.
-Their culture was much more developed, especially because they were hunters, but also farmers, and they lived as sedentary people on their land.
-They were familiar with fabrics and pottery and enjoyed their own calendar, which still governs some of their festivities today.
-Ironically enough (and as in many of the colonies of the time), Mapuche writing was born with the expansion of the Spanish and the subsequent evangelization.
-The massacre of the economic conquest of the 19th century did not, however, eradicate the Mapuche presence in this area.
-Today, it is considered that about 300 000 Mapuche remains in Argentina.
+These very different tribes shared southern Patagonia before the Conquest of the Desert.
+Originally, the Mapuche occupied the Chilean part of the Andes, but from the 18th century onwards, the onslaught of Spanish settlers forced them to migrate to Argentina.
+They mingled with the Tehuelches and even imposed their customs and language on them.
+More modest in stature, the Mapuche had a more complex society.
+Their culture was much more developed, notably because they were hunters, but also farmers, and lived sedentary lives on their land.
+They knew about fabrics and pottery and had their own calendar, which still governs some of their festivities today.
+Ironically enough (and as in many other colonies of the time), Mapuche writing was born with the expansion of the Spanish and subsequent evangelization.
+The massacre of the economic conquest in the 19th century did not, however, eradicate the Mapuche presence in the area.
+Today, it is estimated that some 300,000 Mapuche still live in Argentina.

 The peoples of Tierra del Fuego: the Fuegians

-The Fuegians were 7,000 in the 19th century, 600 in 1924 and only 100 in 1940.
+There were 7,000 Fuegians in the 19th century, 600 in 1924 and only a hundred in 1940.
 Today, they have completely disappeared.
 Three peoples shared the hostile immensities of Argentine Tierra del Fuego: the Haushs (or Manekenk), the Onas (or Selk'nam) and the Yaghans (or Yamanas).
-Constantly facing the elements of a powerful nature, they represented a miracle of adaptation in spite of the atrocious judgments that were made about them by Cook, Darwin and Bougainville.
-In spite of descriptions and studies of a geographical or ethnological nature, we unfortunately know little about the history and customs of the Fuegians.
-The Yamanas were "nomads of the sea" as well as excellent craftsmen: each one made his own tools, made of wood and bone.
-Their baskets were made of rushes and were used to collect mollusks, shells and fruits.
-On the water, the men used rough harpoons to hunt: penguins or cormorants were their favorite hunting spoils.
-Finally, these populations did not really dress and the bodies were coated with fish oil and marine mammal fat to protect the skin from the climate.
-Nowadays, some mestizos are still present in the city of Rio Gallegos.
+Constantly battling the elements of a powerful nature, they represented a miracle of adaptation, despite the atrocious judgments passed on them by Cook, Darwin and Bougainville.
+Despite geographical and ethnological descriptions and studies, little is known about the history and customs of the Fuegians.
+The Yamanas were "sea nomads" as well as excellent craftsmen: each made his own tools from wood and bone.
+Their baskets were made of rushes and used to collect mollusks, shellfish and fruit.
+On the water, men used crude harpoons to hunt: penguins and cormorants were their favorite booty.
+Finally, these populations didn't really dress themselves, and their bodies were coated with fish oil and sea mammal fat to protect the skin from the harsh climate.
+Today, a few mestizos are still present in the town of Rio Gallegos.

-The Selknams (or Onas) and the Haushs lived on the Tierra del Fuego archipelago, on the Atlantic side, in the vicinity of the present Rio Grande.
-Nomadic people, they roamed the steppe in search of ñandús (the Patagonian ostrich) and guanacos that they caught while running!
-Lucas Bridges, an Anglo-Argentine explorer, describes the subtleties of their social customs: "When they butchered a guanaco, the Onas usually divided the animal into six pieces to facilitate its transport.
-On this occasion, Tamimeoat cut the animal into as many pieces as he had men, and he gave each one his share.
-Each time, the recipient was the only one who showed no interest in sharing; he pretended to be tidying the fire or taking off his moccasins, or stared blankly, until another member of the group pointed out the gift received.
-No permanent leader ruled the tribes, but a certain hierarchy cemented the social bonds: the shamans were invested with the power to heal; the wise men were the depositaries of mythological traditions; and the warriors were respected for their experience: in fact, their position sometimes resembled that of a chief.
-In the middle of the XIXth century, gold seekers settled in the region, among them the famous Romanian engineer Julius Popper, of whom some pictures give credence to the thesis according to which he was a ruthless killer of Indians.
-Then the arrival of the Salesian missionaries contaminated the natives with terrible diseases and they disappeared little by little: the last of the Onas, Lola Kiepja, died in the 1950s.
+The Selknams (or Onas) and Haushs lived on the Atlantic side of the Tierra del Fuego archipelago, near present-day Rio Grande.
+A nomadic people, they roamed the steppe in search of ñandús (the Patagonian ostrich) and guanacos, which they caught on the run!
+Lucas Bridges, an Anglo-Argentine explorer, describes the subtleties of their social customs: "When they butchered a guanaco, the Onas generally divided the animal into six pieces to facilitate transport.
+On this occasion, Tamimeoat cut the animal into as many pieces as he had men, and gave each man his share.
+On each occasion, the recipient was the only one to show any interest in sharing; he would pretend to be tidying the fire or taking off his moccasins, or stare into space, until another member of the group pointed out the gift he had received".
+No permanent leader ruled the tribes, but a certain hierarchy cemented social ties: shamans were invested with the power to heal; sages were the repositories of mythological traditions; and warriors were respected for their experience: indeed, their position sometimes resembled that of a chief.
+In the mid-19thcentury , gold seekers settled in the region, led by the famous Romanian engineer Julius Popper, whose photographs lend credence to the theory that he was a ruthless killer of Indians.
+Then the arrival of Salesian missionaries infected the natives with terrible diseases, and they gradually disappeared: the last of the Onas, Lola Kiepja, died in the 1950s.

 Afro-descendants: a forgotten community